 Children and young people will be given regular opportunities to reflect on and identify what they have learned and what they need to learn next.
-Teachers also need to gauge pupils' progress and make informed improvements to their learning if required.
+Teachers also need to gauge pupils' level of understanding and make informed improvements to their learning if required.

 RSE and PSHE education cannot be assessed in the same way as most other subjects.
 It would be inappropriate for assessments of holistic education to imply passing or failing for instance, as this might imply passing or failing 'as a person', given the subject's personal nature.
-It is however, possible to recognise and evidence progress and attainment in gained knowledge, understanding, skills and attributes.
+It is however, possible to recognise gained knowledge, understanding, skills and attributes.

-All of our Pupils carry out an initial assessment using a 'Landscape of the Mind' Questionnaire.
-This gauge's pupils' starting point in terms of their personal attributes and attitudes, and informs teachers' planning.
 Ongoing reflection on topical issues in and around school, contribute to our monitoring of the curriculum, ensuring it is up to date and relevant for our pupils.
 This enables us to be responsive in our teaching and create an individualised school approach.
 Book trawls and pupil voice are gathered within lessons and within our wider school community and units of work to ensure that children acquire new knowledge.